WhenTuesday, February 21st, 6pm to 7:30pm GMT

 WhereOnline symposium via Zoom.

-FormatThere'll be a great line-up of speakers plus ample scope for discussion and debate.
+FormatThere'll be a "fireside" style chat with the author plus ample scope for discussion and debate.

 This compelling new book by TTF USA Ambassador, Dr. Kara Tan Bhala, entitled “Ethics in Finance: Case Studies from a Woman’s Life on Wall Street” tells the story of an immigrant Asian American woman’s journey through Wall Street finance.